kryptine/clean-platform/doc/STANDARDS.md

 The following guidelines should be adhered to when developing libraries for the Clean Platform library collection.

+## What is the purpose of Clean Platform

+Clean Platform was created to have a central place where commonly used functionality was stored so that people didn't have to look for it.
+All the functionality should be available on all platforms.
+This means that functionality only working on Windows has no place here.
+It is allowed to simulate functionality across systems.
+Examples of this is the System.Process module that offers the same API across platforms.

 ## Type names

 The names of types should be clear and informative, and should always start